enriquejv4/Video_Games_Sales_as_at_22_Dec_2016/README.md

 In postgres.txt you can see the construction of the postgres' database.

-From line 3 to line 64 of postgres.txt we are creating the database's tables.
+From line 3 to line 64 of postgres.txt we're creating the database's tables.
 The main table is *videogames* and the rest of the tables are for optimize our database.

-In line 67 we are importing Video_Games_Sales_as_at_22_Dec_2016 to *videogames* table.
+In line 67 we're importing Video_Games_Sales_as_at_22_Dec_2016 to *videogames* table.

-From line 70 to 83 we are updating secondary tables.
+From line 70 to 83 we're updating secondary tables.

-From line 87 to 91 we are dropping updated columns from *videogames* table.
+From line 87 to 91 we're dropping updated columns from *videogames* table.

-Finally, from line 94 we are crossing our tables to show our final result.
+Finally, from line 94 we're crossing our tables to show our final result.
 (First 10 rows of 16719)

  name                           | platform | year_of_release | gerne        | publisher | global_sales | developer | rating |